Dr. William Schwieterman joined Stream Biomedical in 2020 and has been on

 fellowship at Washington University in St Lou.is.
 Davis additionally oversaw preclinical

-development and 51 Ok clearance of a novel bone graft substitute (InQu)
+development and 510K clearance of a novel bone graft substitute (InQu)

 supporting endochondral bone growth through timed release of hyaluronic acid